Izu–Bonin–Mariana arc: Geology and composition of the westernmost Pacific plate

-The age of Western Pacific seafloor has been interpreted from seafloor magnetic anomalies correlated to the geomagnetic reversal timescale Nakanishi, Tamaki & Kobayashi 1992 and confirmed by Ocean Drilling Program scientific drilling.
+The age of Western Pacific seafloor has been interpreted from seafloor magnetic anomalies correlated to the geomagnetic reversal timescale, and confirmed by Ocean Drilling Program scientific drilling.
 Three major sets of magnetic anomalies have been identified in the area of interest.
 Each of these lineation sets comprises M-series (mid-Jurassic to mid-Cretaceous) magnetic anomalies that are essentially "growth rings" of the Pacific plate.
-These anomaly sets indicate that the small, roughly triangular Pacific plate grew by spreading along three ridges (Bartolini & Larson 2001).
-The oldest identifiable lineations are M33 to M35 (Nakanishi 1993) or perhaps even M38 (Handschumacher, Sager, Hilde & Bracey 1988).
-It is difficult to say how old these lineations and the older crust might be; the oldest magnetic lineations for which ages have been assigned are M29 (157 Ma; (Channell, Erba, Nakanishi & Tamaki 1995).
-Magnetic lineations as old as M29 are not known from other oceans, and the area in the Western Pacific that lies inside the M29 lineation – that is, crust older than M29 – is on the order of 3x106 km^{2}, about a third of the size of the United States.
-ODP site 801 lies on seafloor that isconsiderably older than M29 and the MORB basement there yields Ar-Ar ages of 167±5 Ma (Pringle 1992).
-The oldest sediments at site 801C are middle Jurassic, Callovian or latest Bathonian (~162 Ma; Gradstein, Ogg & Smith 2005).
+These anomaly sets indicate that the small, roughly triangular Pacific plate grew by spreading along three ridges.
+The oldest identifiable lineations are M33 to M35, or perhaps even M38.
+It is difficult to say how old these lineations and the older crust might be; the oldest magnetic lineations for which ages have been assigned are M29 (157 Ma).
+Magnetic lineations as old as M29 are not known from other oceans, and the area in the Western Pacific that lies inside the M29 lineation – that is, crust older than M29 – is on the order of 318 km2, about a third of the size of the United States.
+ODP site 801 lies on seafloor that is considerably older than M29 and the MORB basement there yields Ar-Ar ages of 167±5 Ma.
+The oldest sediments at site 801C are middle Jurassic, Callovian or latest Bathonian (~162 Ma).

 Seafloor spreading in the Pacific during the Cretaceous evolved from a more E-W 'Tethyan' orientation to the modern N-S trend.
 This occurred during mid-Cretaceous time, a ~35–40 Ma interval characterized by a lack of magnetic reversals known as the Cretaceous Superchron or Quiet Zone.
 Subsequently, the location of N-S trending spreading ridges relative to the Pacific Basin migrated progressively to the east throughout Cretaceous and Tertiary time, resulting in the present marked asymmetry of the Pacific, with very young seafloor in the Eastern Pacific and very old seafloor in the Western Pacific.

-Sediments being delivered to the IBM trench are not thick considering that this some of Earth's oldest seafloor.
+Sediments being delivered to the IBM trench are not thick considering that this is some of Earth's oldest seafloor.
 Away from seamounts, the pelagic sequence is dominated by chert and pelagic clay, with little carbonate.
 Carbonates are important near guyots, common in the southern part of the region.
 Cenozoic sediments are unimportant except for volcanic ash and Asian loess deposited adjacent to Japan and carbonate sediments associated with the relatively shallow Caroline Ridge and Caroline plate.
 Strong seafloor currents are probably responsible for this erosion or non-deposition.